Sleep Disorders Treatment

 - First in the nation to treat a sleep apnea patient with Upper Airway Stimulation (hypoglossal nerve stimulation).

 - First in the world to use Coblation™ — a noninvasive radiofrequency energy used to shrink lingual tonsils to treat sleep apnea.

 - First in the nation to treat obstructive sleep apnea with a tongue suspension suture, a simple procedure that helps keep the tongue base from collapsing during sleep.

-Advanced Surgeries for Sleep Disorders
+Advanced Treatment for Sleep Disorders

 Surgery may be recommended when other treatments do not work, or it may augment other sleep disorder therapies.
 Surgery is performed for people with:

 - Lesions (abnormalities) of the upper airway tissue